swimmingly/yodrew.github.io/_pages/introduction.md

 navnext: hygiene
 ---

-In our way of life---our media blitz, cities, and economy---we are:
+In our way of life, we are:

 - over-stimulated and distressed.
 We need relief.
 - exhausted.
 We need rest.
 - hurt and sick.
 We need recovery.

-And in our souls, we struggle and suffer.
-We need peace and joy.

 How?
 By _hygienic darkroom retreating:_ profound rest in total physical darkness for the self-healing organism.
 It is a rational method of switching off the world, with its noise and demands, and taking refuge in one's essential self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.